kubewarden/docs/docs/security/threat-model.md

 Introduce tests to cover this rule.
 As always, carefully review PRs changing the rules in the policies deployment.

-## Threat ID 14 - Attacker uses new/old features of the Kubernetes API  which have no rules
+## Threat 14 - Attacker uses new/old features of the Kubernetes API  which have no rules
 An attacker, with rights to create workloads, uses new features of the Kubernetes API (for example, a changed API version) to bypass a rule.